Coldsun1/gofish-v3/README.md

 # gofish-v3

-to take a card just make sure your statment contains the word 'take' and one valid card type and one valid player name.
+To take a card just make sure your statement contains the word 'take' and one valid card type and one valid player name.
+Examples that work: 'take all ace cards from player2', 'player2 fart nugget tool headphones 5 take'

 Currentally all mistakes are fatal.
 At some point i'll add a way to re-enter input if there's a mess up.
-Examples that work: 'take all ace cards from player2', 'player2 fart nugget tool headphones 5 take'
 I have it set up to ignore all other useless words.